Readri205/MS2_Project/README.md

 *   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/).

 *   Peer Code Review (Slack Channel)
-The website was uploaded to the Peer Code Review Slack Channel designed to receive direct inputs from other developers.
+The website was uploaded to the 'Peer Code Review' Slack Channel designed to receive direct inputs from other developers.
 This provides useful third party feedback on the website;
-  * @Dante **Dante Healy** for continuous positive feedback on the site usability and design and the EmailJS service;
+  * @Dante **Dante Healy** for continuous positive feedback on the site usability and design and for testing the EmailJS service;
-  * @Eamonn **Eamonn Smythe** for positive feedback and suggestion to include a margin around the maps to assist page scrolling on mobile devices and the EmailJS service; and
+  * @Eamonn **Eamonn Smythe** for positive feedback and suggestion to include a margin around the maps to assist page scrolling on mobile devices and for testing the EmailJS service; and
-  * @Jimlynx **Jim Morel** for his review and positive feedback on the site.
+  * @Jimlynx **Jim Morel** for his review and extrmely positive feedback on the site.

 *   Friends and family providing review and feedback on the site content, navigation, screen size testing.
 This has been invaluable with two very 'have mobile, will travel' daughters, it is often brutal but effective.